Nick Fury: Powers, abilities, and equipment

-According to the comic books, Nick Fury's aging has been slowed greatly by the Infinity Formula, a serum created by Dr. Berthold Sternberg.
-Fury was first inoculated with the serum in the 1940s.
-Fury took the serum annually for many years.
+Nick Fury's aging was slowed greatly by the Infinity Formula, a serum created by Dr. Berthold Sternberg.
+Fury was first inoculated with the serum in the 1940s, and continued to take it for many years.
 Originally Fury had to take the formula annually or the effects would be reversed, allowing his body to reach its actual chronological age.
-Nick Fury is depicted as an active athletic man despite his advanced chronological age, though writers have sometimes portrayed Fury as being past his prime despite the Infinity Formula as in the Fury and Wolverine graphic novel.
-As of the "Original Sin" story arc, it is revealed that at some point the Infinity Formula stopped working for him and Fury has only pretended to stop aging by using LMDs.
+Fury is depicted as an active athletic man despite his advanced chronological age, though writers have sometimes portrayed Fury as being past his prime despite the Infinity Formula as in the Fury and Wolverine graphic novel.
+In the "Original Sin" story arc, it is revealed that the Infinity Formula stopped working at some point and Fury has only pretended to stop aging by using LMDs.

 Fury's injured left eye, though initially minimally affected by a grenade blast during World War II, has over the decades resulted in a 95% loss of vision in this eye.
 Despite some comments to the contrary, Fury has not had the eye removed, nor bionically enhanced, and he merely covers it with a cosmetic eye-patch to prevent depth perception distortion.
-He has explained that when needing to disguise himself, he only needs to remove the eyepatch, slip in a contact lens and darken his hair, as everyone always looks for a one-eyed man.
+He has explained that when needing to disguise himself, he only needs to remove the eyepatch, slip in a contact lens and darken his hair to avoid standing out.

 Fury is a seasoned unarmed and armed combat expert, was a heavyweight boxer in the army (during World War II) and holds a black belt in Tae Kwon Do and a brown belt in Jiu Jitsu.
 He has further honed his unarmed combat skills sparring with Captain America.
 The character is a combat veteran of three wars, World War II, the Korean War, and the Vietnam War, as well as numerous "military adviser" missions and clandestine operations ("a dozen conflicts you've never even heard of").
 He is trained as a paratrooper, Ranger, a demolitions expert, vehicle specialist (including aircraft and seagoing vessels), and a Green Beret.